Jim Hiller: NHL

-After spending one season in Detroit, Hiller followed Mike Babcock to the Toronto Maple Leafs.
-In Toronto, Hiller was an assistant coach with responsibility of the power play.
+After one season in Detroit, Hiller followed Mike Babcock to the Toronto Maple Leafs, where he also had responsibility for the power play.

-On June 19, 2019, the New York Islanders announced that Hiller would be joining their coaching staff as an assistant under Barry Trotz.
+On June 19, 2019, the New York Islanders announced Hiller would be joining their coaching staff as an assistant under Barry Trotz.
 One month after the Islanders fired Trotz and replaced him with Lane Lambert, Hiller was also relieved of his duties on June 9, 2022.